haarer/SAF-Spec-Test/faq.md

 **What are Concerns?**
 The information needs of stakeholders are called concerns.
 In SAF the relationship of a concern to a stakeholder is amended by a rationale, describing the reason for the information need.
 This allows multiple stakeholder have the same concern for different reasons.
 The reasoning provides valuable information, e.g. to support the decision why a viewpoint is needed.

+Each Stakeholder of a system - customer, user, project manager, coder, analyst, tester, and so on - have specific information needs about different characteristics of the system.

+For example, the user has specific concerns which interactions he or she has with the system.; the customer is has a concern if and how the operational capabilities are supported by the system.

+The stakeholders concerns are specific to the lifecycle project phase, e.g., at a PDR, subsystem responsibles have the information need which systems function are delegated to their subsystems, while at a CDR they would need to know about the interface designs of other neighbor subsystems.

 See the [SAF concern documentation](userdoc/concerns.md).

 ## Domains
 **What are Domains?**